21 September, 2022

 Most of the time, limited companies have both directors and shareholders.
 These shareholders have direct input in how the business is operated — and the more shares they own, the more input they get to have and the less ownership you have over your own business.

-In short, you should be able to share some of the decisions for your company.
+In short, you should be able to share some decisions for your company.
 Perhaps this won't bother you if you don't mind sharing authority.
 But if you are the kind of person who prefers to make your own decisions, this may influence you to choose another business structure.

 4. Your company must be in compliance with strict administrative requirements